dumbledorebryant/rr_Homeworks/Project/Task2/Task2.md

 ```
 docker info | grep -i cgroup
 ```
-The out put is
+The output is
 ```
 Cgroup Driver: cgroupfs
 ```
 So we nend to modify the 10-kubeadm.conf.
+### Load images into docker
 Since the download speed is too slow, I take every measures to get images from domestic.
 Finally, I've found one packed in 'images.tar'.
-### Load images into docker
 By typing:
 ```
 docker load -i ../images/images.tar